vegaprotocol/documentation/docs/concepts/vega-protocol/assets.md

   - The amount paid at the end of each epoch is calculated using the following formula: `amount = start amount x factor ^ (current epoch - start epoch)`

 #### Recurring transfer limits
 While a party (public key) can have multiple transfers set up to move assets to different accounts, each party can only have one recurring transfer between two given accounts at the same time.
-For example, a party can transfer from their general account to Public key A and Public key B, but they cannot set up two recurring transfers of different amounts both going to Public key B.
+For example, a party can transfer from their general account to Public Key A and Public Key B, but they cannot set up two recurring transfers of different amounts both going to Public Key B.

 ### Cancel or amend transfers
 It's possible to cancel a recurring transfer, but not to amend.
 If you want to change your transfer, you'll need to cancel the existing transfer and submit a new one.